Masa744/CityFix_v1.0/README.md

 🏛️ Admins (City Personnel)
 1. Log in using an admin account
-2. Open the Admin Dashboard (admin.tsx)
+2. Open the Admin Dashboard
 3. View a list of all submitted community reports
 4. Tap on any report to view full details
 5. Review: